Our digital video archive stretches back to 2005. Archived events can be searched by the series title or "All Series" to see all recordings.

 “Belongings” explores the capacious nature of belonging and belongings in various contexts with particular attention to the many ways in which its meanings intersect and interrogate the modern subject as a nodal point constituted by belongings: regimes of property; community and national identity; affective relationships and the desire to belong.

 Lionel Trilling (1905-75), one of Columbia's most celebrated faculty members, was among the great humanist scholars and public intellectuals of the 20th century.
 In his memory, the SOF/Heyman sponsors a series of intellectual conversations, known as the Lionel Trilling Seminars.
+Select video and audio of the series are available on our Media page.

 Writing Home is an outgrowth of our popular Critical Caribbean Feminisms events, which have been bringing together established and emerging writers from the Caribbean and its diasporas since 2015.
 Episodes feature contemporary cultural actors in conversation with Kaiama L. Glover & Tami Navarro.